Hypofrontality and Flow

 Your best performances don’t come when you’re overthinking—they come when your brain quiets down.
 This state, called transient hypofrontality, is a temporary slowing of the prefrontal cortex, the part of your brain tied to self-criticism and time awareness.

-But not all hypofrontality is equal.
+However, not all hypofrontality is equal.

 - Flow Hypofrontality happens when challenge meets skill.
 You feel absorbed, calm, and efficient.
 Time blurs, judgment fades, and performance feels automatic.